concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ```

 - Benefits of explicitly declaring props include:
-    + Easy to see when a component has expanded past its concern
+    + Easy to see when a component has expanded past its concern.
-    + Keeps props to a minimum, decreasing time to render
+    + Keeps props to a minimum, decreasing time to render.

-#### Connect cont'
+- Summery
+    + Prefer Connected Pattern over Component to Component pattern.
+    + Connected componets are simplier to maintain, and reduce tech debt significantly.
+    + When using connect, avoid the spread opporator because each prop passed hits perf.
+    + Also spread in connect obscures your props a bit.
+Explicit is better.

+#### Higher Order Components

+- A higher-order component is a function that takes a component and returns a new component.
+- A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+HOCs are not part of the React API, per se.
+They are a pattern that emerges from React's compositional nature.